CorvusPrudens/Firewheel/README.md

 * Flexible audio graph engine (supports any directed, acyclic graph with support for both one-to-many and many-to-one connections)
 * A suite of essential built-in audio nodes
 * Custom audio node API allowing for a plethora of 3rd party generators and effects
-* (TODO) Basic [CLAP] plugin hosting (non-WASM only), allowing for more open source and proprietary 3rd party effects and synths
+* A deterministic data-driven API that is friendly to ECS's (entity component systems).
+Parameter state between nodes and their processors never go out of sync, so no need to poll parameter states.
 * Silence optimizations (avoid processing if the audio buffer contains all zeros, useful when using "pools" of nodes where the majority of the time nodes are unused)
 * Support for loading a wide variety of audio files using [Symphonium]
 * Fault tolerance for audio streams (The game shouldn't stop or crash just because the player accidentally unplugged their headphones.)
-* Properly respect realtime constraints (no mutexes!)
+* Properly respects realtime constraints (no mutexes!)
-* An API that is friendly to ECS's (entity component systems)
+* (TODO) Basic [CLAP] plugin hosting (non-WASM only), allowing for more open source and proprietary 3rd party effects and synths

 ## Non-features